 3 ways that charge cards are better than prepaid debit cards

 1. Charge cards don’t need to be paid in advance

 Prepaid debit cards must be fully funded in advance, giving them a preset spending limit.
 Charge cards don’t require prepayment.
 The entire balance is simply due at the end of the month.
 Since the money needs to be loaded in advance, businesses that elect to use prepaid cards may find themselves tying up valuable capital that could be used elsewhere in the company.

 2. Charge card users aren’t limited by a prepaid amount

-3. Charge cards have less fees
+3. Charge cards have fewer fees

 Why Ramp is the best corporate card for your business

 Ramp is so much more than just a business card.
 It’s a spend management solution for start-ups, small businesses, and enterprises.
-In addition to providing charge cards for your organization, Ramp provides expense management, bill pay, accounting automation, real-time reporting, and seamless integrations with collaboration tools, security, and accounting software.
+In addition to providing charge cards for your organization, Ramp provides expense management, bill pay, accounting automation, real-time expense reports, and seamless integrations with collaboration tools, security, and accounting software.

 Many charge cards will charge penalties and/or fees on unpaid balances, but Ramp doesn’t charge any late fees, replacement card fees, or interest.
 Ramp offers 1.5% cashback and partner rewards from well-known business service providers like Amazon Web Services, Slack, SendGrid, Twilio, and Plaid.
 These programs can save your company several thousand dollars a year or the returns could be redistributed as performance incentives for your most productive employees.